railwayapp/docs/src/pages/develop/projects.md

 layout="responsive"
 width={1377} height={823} quality={100} />

-Under the Members tab, you can invite members to access the project.
+Under the Members tab, members can be invited to access the project.

 There are three scopes for project members

 - Owner: full administration of the project
-- Editor: administration and can make deployments to the project, sans the ability to remove the Owner from the project
+- Editor: Can create deployments, change project settings and add Editor and Viewer members.
 - Viewer: Read only access to the project.
 Viewers can not make deploys or see environment variables.

-Only project owners are charged for project usage.
+The Project Owner is charged for the project's usage.

 ### Project Invite Links